Introduction

 To interact with it:

-Tip: use the mouse wheel to quickly ajdust the tempo in this dialog.
+Tip: use the mouse wheel to quickly adjust the tempo in this dialog.

-Often, you only need one tempo for the whole song - for that, pick “Set one tempo” menu item in the tempo track menu, or project refactoring menu.
+Often, you only need one tempo for the whole song - for that, pick “Set one tempo” menu item from the tempo track menu or the project refactoring menu.

 Mute and solo